adamsilver/maintainablecss.com-jekyll/_chapters/02-semantics.md

 Notes:

 - There are 7 classes, some of which override each other.
-- To make the columns actually responsive we would need a `fs3large` class etc.
+- To make the columns actually responsive we would need a `fs3large` class etc. This means using a naming convention that recreates language constructs found in CSS.
-- At certain break points, the classes are misleading and redundant e.g. clearfix.
+- At certain break points, the classes are misleading and redundant.
+For example `.clearfix` doesn't clear on small screens.

-We've barely evaluated this simple component and yet there is so much pain already.
-Let's see what a semantic approach looks like.
+We've barely evaluated this simple component and yet there is significant pain already.

-### Using semantic class names

-Taking a semantic approach results in the following HTML:
+Here's the same thing using semantic classes:

 	<div class="thing">
 	  <div class="thing-thingA"></div>